antranapp/14DaysOfAndroidArchitecture/README.md

 There are a list of public APIs that you can use to implement your next sample app here [https://github.com/public-apis/public-apis](https://github.com/public-apis/public-apis)

-### A gaint step:
+### A giant step:

 Everyone of us has an idea (or multiple ideas) for a killer app (or apps).
-Go forward and realise your dreams.
+Go forward and realize your dreams.
 You will be proud of yourself afterward :)

 ## Curriculum: